plgd-dev/hub/docs/guide/deployment/authorization-server.md

 | `api.http.tls.clientCertificateRequired` | bool | `If true, require client certificate.` | `true` |

 ### OAuth2.0 Client for Device
->Configured OAuth2.0 client is used to request an authorization code used for onboarding and exchange it for the token during the [cloud registration](https://plgd.dev/guide/architecture/component-overview.html#coap-gateway).
+>Configured OAuth2.0 client is used to request an authorization code used for onboarding and exchange it for the token during the [device registration](https://plgd.dev/guide/architecture/component-overview.html#coap-gateway).

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |